 Where do EPA and DHA come from?

-Short for "eicosapentaenoic acid" and "docosahexaenoic acid," EPA and DHA are healthy polyunsaturated fatty acids often touted for whole-body antioxidant actions, supporting a normal inflammatory response, promoting cardiovascular health and cognition, supporting a positive mood, keeping vision sharp, and more.*
+Short for "eicosapentaenoic acid" and "docosahexaenoic acid," EPA and DHA are healthy polyunsaturated fatty acids often touted for whole-body antioxidant actions, supporting a normal inflammatory response1, promoting cardiovascular health and cognition, supporting a positive mood2, keeping vision sharp3, and more.*

-Though we can technically produce EPA and DHA from another omega-3, called ALA, we can only synthesize small (and highly variable) amounts, which means it's important that we get EPA and DHA from our daily nutrition.
-(We don't currently have official daily recommended intakes for EPA and DHA, but that's something many researchers and health professionals are trying to change.)
+Though we can technically produce EPA and DHA from another omega-3, called ALA, we can only synthesize small (and highly variable) amounts4, which means it's important that we get EPA and DHA from our daily nutrition.
+(We don't currently have official daily recommended intakes5 for EPA and DHA, but that's something many researchers and health professionals are trying to change.)

 And even though we're about to break down some of the unique roles EPA and DHA play in the body for you, there's an important caveat to mention.
 Ferira and other scientists believe it's still important to consider the EPA-plus-DHA duo together when it comes to addressing this nutritional gap and supporting a variety of health outcomes holistically.*

 EPA, or eicosapentaenoic acid, is considered a long-chain polyunsaturated fat.
 (It gets this "long-chain" title because an EPA fatty acid includes a chain of 20 carbons.)
 The body converts some EPA into DHA, but EPA has plenty of its own functions and purposes.